jy-datasci/ds3project/CodeBook.md

 during the manipulation of the data.

 ###Cleaning the data
-*The test and training data sets are combined into one data set.
+* The test and training data sets are combined into one data set.
-*variables which contain either mean() or std() are separated as the subset of the data.
+* variables which contain either mean() or std() are separated as the subset of the data.
-*the activity numbers read with the source data are replaced with their corresponding labels.
+* the activity numbers read with the source data are replaced with their corresponding labels.
-*Variable names are formatted to make them valid R names, and some period characters that are included as part of the formatting process are removed.
+* Variable names are formatted to make them valid R names, and some period characters that are included as part of the formatting process are removed.
 Some variables have the word "Body" twice in their names.
 While this is likely an error with the original data, I decided to leave these as is to make comparison easier with the original column names.
-* the data is melted to long format and then cast to wide format, with one row for each combination of subject and activity in the source data.
+* The data is melted to long format and then cast to wide format, with one row for each combination of subject and activity in the source data.

 The readme.md file contains a more detailed description of the script.